 - b.
 How do protocols affect a respiratory therapist? - c.
 Are there any other ICU protocols you would be expected to know and/or follow as a respiratory therapist?
-(Hint: vent bundle, sedation, etc.) - 8.
+(Hint: vent bundle, sedation, etc...) - 8.
 Review understanding of learning objective: Safely manage artificial airway and mechanical ventilation. - a.
 Did you have any concerns related to the patient's airway? - b.
 What issues did you look for when assessing the patient's artificial airway? - c.
 Did you have any concerns related to the ventilator and/or ventilator settings? - d.
 What issues did you look for when completing your assessment of the mechanical ventilator (ventilator check)? - e.
 How would you address any concerns you found related to either the patient's artificial airway and/or mechanical ventilator/settings? - 9.
 Review understanding of learning objective: Demonstrate appropriate communication - a.
 How did you modify your communication techniques for this patient? - b.
 Describe how you provide hand-off communication to the ICU RT. - c.
-If Patrick's parents had been with him, how would you have communicated with them in comparison to how you communicated with Patrick? - d.
+How did you comfort and provide communication to Patrick's dad? - d.
 If you could "do over" your communication, how would you change your communication with Patrick or the provider? - 10.
 Review understanding of learning objective: Document accurately. - a.
 What is important to document in your assessments and interventions? - 11.
 Summary/Take Away Points - a.
 "Today you cared for a mechanically ventilated pediatric patient who was experiencing a severe exacerbation of his known asthma.
 What is one thing you learned from participating in this scenario that you will take with you into your respiratory therapy practice?"
 (Each student must share something different from what the others' share.)